Behind The Scenes Of Starting A Family – Chapter 10: Our Birth Story

 So our midwife appointment went great, and she confirmed that I was 2cm dilated and could go home for a few more hours to relax and sleep before the big event—but that it would likely be overnight.
 So we proceeded to drop off the donation bins (aka Alex did while I contacted in the car and timed them), and picked up the custom carpet we had ordered for the nursery on our way home.
 By then I had been getting contractions at sporadic intervals but some were 2-3 minutes apart within the 5-7 ones so we called the midwife just in case.
 We were reassured and told to go home and time them over the next hour and see.
 We had just made it home—Alex was unloading the carpet while I headed up to the bedroom to keep timing the contractions.
 He had barely made it into the room to check on me when my water broke.
 It was one of those movie moments where it just gushes out.
 Thankfully most of it soaked up into my sweatpants and not in the bed!
 It was time.
 1:30PM to be exact.
 Alex called the midwife back as I am emailing all my clients scheduled for pickups in the following 48 hours to reschedule.
 Since the car was already packed, all we had to do was head out the door.

 The midwife was installing my saline lock to administer the precautionary antibiotics, but my body started pushing at about 2:45PM.
 She checked my cervix and behold, I was completely dilated and baby was ready to make her appearance.
 An hour later, she was in my arms.
-Alex was so so so supportive during the entire experience, great with the counter pressure and the “right” words of encouragement.
+That hour is a blur or contractions and pushing, but I distinctly remember being told that she was stuck and I needed to push the last push with no contraction to help or they would need to perform an episiotomy.
+Ain’t no motivation like the threat of your lady parts being cut open!
+What I do remember clearly is that Alex was so so so supportive during the entire experience, great with the counter pressure and the “right” words of encouragement.
 I am so happy that he also had the opportunity to catch our little girl on her way out and cut the cord.
-It was certainly a quick birth that none of us expected to go so smoothly—minus the few stitches required, it was an amazing (even though physically painful) experience to go through.
+Though he still to this day talks about her head being out and her being a her being a purple floppy doll before her first breath, and about his pants getting soaked by all the ‘after birth’ (amniotic fluid and such) as he pulled her feet out.
+It was certainly a quick birth that none of us expected to go so smoothly—minus the few stitches required from the small tear, it was an amazing (even though physically painful) experience to go through.

 We got to spend some family time together with just the three of us, and I got to breastfeed her for the first time.
 Pure joy on my husband’s face was the next best thing to staring into hers!
 Being able to enjoy a snack and diner with my husband while baby was being weighed and checked was such a nice experience.
 We had planned for a very different date that night, but I’d say it turned out pretty darn great!